 Trusted Health websites

-- NHS Choices - this site is committed to providing trustworthy information and guidance on all aspects of health and healthcare.
+- NHS - this site is committed to providing trustworthy information and guidance on all aspects of health and healthcare.
 Content is evidence-based and includes the best scientific knowledge available.
 The Behind the Headlines section presents the truth behind newspaper stories.

 - Health Talk – find information and support for a range of health issues from seeing and hearing people’s real life experiences.
 Thousands of people have shared their experiences on film to help you understand what it’s really like to have a health condition such as breast cancer or arthritis.